Breaking the Big Stories and Working for You

 SEND TIPS 1-800-566-5865

 Award-winning investigative reporter Scott Friedman and award-winning consumer reporter Deanna Dewberry lead the NBC 5 Investigates team.
-Investigative producer Eva Parks, consumer producer Karin Matz, researcher Shane Allen and photographer-editors Peter Hull and Jose Sanchez round out the team devoted to uncovering stories important to the community.
+Investigative producer Eva Parks, consumer producer Karin Matz and photographer-editors Peter Hull and Jose Sanchez round out the team devoted to uncovering stories important to the community.

 NBC 5 Investigates Honored With National Edward R. Murrow Award for Continuing Coverage from The Radio Television Digital News Association for a series of reports called "Driven to Distraction."
 MORE